1. Overview

 4. How families are classified

 Family structures and living arrangements can be complex.
-There may be many circumstances for which it is not immediately obvious where they might fit into the main categories used in the Families and households datasets.
+There may be many circumstances for which it is not immediately obvious where they might fit into the main categories used in our Families and households datasets.
 As our definition of a family is also constrained by the fact that a family must all reside at the same address, the categorisation of some families may not reflect how we might naturally view family relationships.

 The following scenarios feature some common circumstances and explain how these are captured in these tables.